 12.1 Command range.
 To be at full effectiveness, combat units have to be within command range from their leader (3 MP at the cheapest rate for any terrain; note 1⁄2 MP/hex rate on roads/trails in 5.2).
 Command range can be traced through ZOCs only if friendly units are in that hex.
 Command is checked at the moment the unit engages in movement or combat.
 Units cannot leave command range by normal movement (but may through charges, retreats, and advances).
 Units outside range defend normally but may not charge or assault.
 If they move they may not move into ZOCs and must otherwise move so as to get back into range as quickly as possible.
 Exception: Divisional Goals (12.13).
 The above restrictions supersede all special requirements of particular orders (12.2).
-Note: it is permitted for moving leaders to leave units outside command range.
+Note: it is permitted for moving leaders to leave units outside command range, but the majority of units under a leader's command must be either in range or move to get into range.

 12.2 Orders.
 At any time, each formation is in a particular order state.
 All orders except Reserve must specify a target location.
 This can be an inhabited location (e.g., town, village, chateau), traffic path (e.g., road, trail), map edge road hex, intersection, crest, stream, or shortest traversable path between two target points).
 It can also be a hill or part of a ridge on maps that show such features.
 The target must be within 10MP or reachable via roads or trails starting within 10MP of the leader or an in-command unit.
 Except for Attack, Probe, and Reserve, "must move" means "at least at the speed of the slowest unit in the formation".
-"Units must move" also implies that (if possible) the leader must be moved so that command range limits do not interfere with the movement required by the units.
-Restrictions on moving in a specific Important: direction do not apply to charges, advances, and retreats.
+"Units must move" (or attack) also implies that (if possible) the leader must be moved so that command range limits do not interfere with the activity (movement or combat) required by the units.
+Restrictions on moving in a specific direction do not apply to charges, advances, and retreats.
 Also, "units may not attack" restrictions never apply to bombardment or Reaction charges.
-Note the Assault requirement for units in ZOC
+Note the Assault requirement for units in ZOC with attack type orders.

 Attack: The formation's units cannot move away from the attack target and must move at least one hex closer until they are at most 2 hexes from enemy units, then some must attack.
 Bombardment is enough to count as "attacking" for at most 2 turns, but once units are in enemy ZOC, some units must enter ZOC every turn until the target is occupied or the order is canceled.
 Units in ZOC cannot exit except by retreat.
 Cavalry attacks satisfy the attack condition for cavalry formations only.